Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ![image](https://user-images.githubusercontent.com/8091766/228366016-4eee4817-3885-491b-a064-7fdbaae9dc80.png)

-Here we are enforcing network protection on resources in the identity subscription like domain controller for example and what protocols can reach them with Network Security Groups.
+Here we are enforcing network protection on resources in the identity subscription (like domain controllers) and what protocols can reach them with Network Security Groups.
+The current deployment enforces NSGs, but does not have explicit allows, which would be managed post-deployment.

 ## Secure Application landing zones